-Anniversaries, Bar / Bat Mitzvahs, Birthdays, Corporate Events, Graduations, Holiday Parties, LGBT Weddings / Ceremonies, Sweet 16s
+Anniversaries, Bar / Bat Mitzvahs, Birthdays, Corporate Events, Graduations, Holiday Parties, LGBTQ Weddings / Ceremonies, Sweet 16s

 Cash, Check, Mastercard, Visa

 50s, 60s, 70s, 80s, 90s, Big Band, Classic Rock, Classical, Country, Dance, Folk, Funk, Hip Hop, Jazz, Motown, Oldies, Pop, Punk Rock, R&B, Rock

 Additional Answers & Advice:

 The following information is provided for you as a guide to help you choose the right DJ for you.
 I don't expect to be the right DJ for everybody, but want you to find a professional DJ who will take care of you and your guests on your important day.
 Most importantly, I don't want to see your big day ruined by a less than professional DJ.

 Disc Jockeys (DJs) are very popular because we can play anything under the sun and usually have a larger repertoire than a band.
 Many people prefer this option to a live band, and it is definitely a less expensive alternative.
 DJs come in all shapes, sizes and energy level, all with varying styles.
 DJs range from absolutely great to most obnoxious.
 Some feel they are the evening's entertainment and will bring strobe lights, costumes, props and games - usually quite inappropriate at a wedding reception.